milanofthe/pathsim/README.md

 # PathSim: A Time-Domain System Simulation Framework

 ## Overview

 PathSim is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism.
 It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems similar to Matlab Simulink but in Python!

 Key features of PathSim include:

+- Hot-swappable blocks and solvers during simulation
 - Natural handling of algebraic loops
-- Hot-swappable blocks and solvers during simulation
 - Blocks are inherently MIMO (Multiple Input, Multiple Output) capable
-- Blocks are "physicalized" and manage their own state, i.e. reading from the scope is just scope.read()
+- Blocks are decentralized and manage their own state, i.e. reading from the scope is just `scope.read()`
-- Scales linearly with the number of blocks and connections
+- Linear scaling with the number of blocks and connections
-- Wide range of numerical solvers, including implicit and explicit very high order Runge-Kutta and multistep methods
+- Wide range of numerical integrators (implicit, explicit, high order, adaptive)
 - Modular and hierarchical modeling with (nested) subsystems
-- Event handling system that can detect and resolve discrete events (zero-crossing detection)
+- Event handling system to detect and resolve discrete events (zero-crossing detection)
-- Automatic differentiation for fully differentiable system simulations (even through events and for stiff systems) for sensitivity analysis and optimization
+- Automatic differentiation for fully differentiable system simulations (sensitivity analysis and optimization)
-- Library of pre-defined blocks, including mathematical operations, integrators, delays, transfer functions, etc.
+- Library of pre-defined blocks (`Integrator`, `Adder`, `TransferFunction`, `Scope`, etc.)
-- Easy extensibility, subclassing the base `Block` class with just a handful of methods
+- Extensibility by subclassing the base `Block` class and implementing just a handful of methods

 All features are demonstrated for benchmark problems in the `example` directory.